Madefire/toolbox/README.md

 specific suffix that will be returned instead.
 If there are no storyboards with that basename `nil` is returned.

+#### Hash (NSString & NSData)

+There are two categories, one for NSString and one for NSData, that assist in providing both MD5 and SHA1 hashes for text strings and data blobs respectively.
+For both categories there exist `mf_md5` and `mf_sha1` methods that return NSStrings of the NSString or NSData objects they're called on.

 ## License